Easy na'an pizza topped with asparagus, cheese and a fried egg.

 I recently joined over 2000 people interested in tasting artisan cheeses at the Seventh Annual Artisan Cheese Festival in Petaluma.
 Armed with our passports to fun, a wine glass and an insulated bag with a cold pack, my husband and I were off to the tasting tables.

 Here's a super-quick recipe for a kid-friendly dish using some cheese I fell in love with at the festival along with my kale pesto.

 - 4 pieces of na’an bread or make your own

-- 8 tsp of your favorite pesto or make your own
+- 8 teaspoon of your favorite pesto or make your own

-- 8 Tbsp soft goat cheese I used Pennyroyal Farmstead Laychee
+- 8 tablespoon soft goat cheese I used Pennyroyal Farmstead Laychee

 - 12 stalks of asparagus sliced in half lengthwise